nntk072/Scala_Database_Processing/README.md

-This is a template readme file to enforce main default branch.
-Edit this file as you see fit.
+# Group assignment

+This repository is a group repository for a student group in the course COMP.CS.320 Data-Intensive Programming, Fall 2023.
+It is intended to be used for the group assignment.